jrburke/modus/README.md

 The doku wiki just seems to allow ExportSpecifierSet, VariableDeclaration, FunctionDeclaration, ModuleDeclaration.
 Need to figure the exact extent of those values, but the names imply it is not.

+3) Transpiler loader plugins take up two names: 'cs@widget/util' ends up defining a pure JS module 'widget/util', at least in source load form.
+Does that cause problems for someone wanting to define a real widget/util.js on disk?
+This has not come up in requirejs-land, usually if a transpiler is involved, the use case does not overlap -- the developer wants to be in all transpiler mode.
+Is this an implementation quirk or a restriction of the module ID namespacing?

+4) Skip static work for System.load() calls, in Module.init?
+Does that dichotomy have larger implications either on implementation or conceptual understanding?
+Probably just harmless implementation detail.